 The overall authority for risk management in the Bank is vested in the Board of Directors.
 The Board authorises appropriate credit, liquidity and market risk policies as well as operational guidelines based on the recommendation of Management.
 The Bank has established various committees that review and assess all risk issues.
 Approval authorities are delegated to different functionaries in the hierarchy depending on the amount, type of risk and nature of operations or risk.
 The Risk Group of the Bank provides the necessary support to Senior Management and the business units in all areas of risk management.
-This Group functions independent of the business units and reports directly to the Chief Executive Officer.
+This Group functions independent of the business units and reports directly to the Chief Executive Officer and the Audit Committee of the Board.